RecepCelik1/CSS-Learning/README.md

 # CSS-Learning
-This repositories includes all about to i've learned from CSS lessons.
+This repositories includes all about to i've learned from youtube Super Simple Dev.
+CSS lessons.